Krebs cycle is also known as CITRIC ACID CYCLE or Tricarboxylic acid cycle (TCA).

 You should guess that in this step CoA is added so it means the complex is providing this CoA, also hydrogen is given to NAD+ to make NADH.

-From onward this step the number of carbon will be the same (4), only there will be the orientation of structure in carbon skeleton.
+From onward this step the number of carbon will be the same (4), only there will be the orientation of structure in the carbon skeleton.

 In this step, succinyl CoA is converted to succinate.
 The CoA is removed by succinate thiokinase enzyme whereas some energy is released in this step which converts GDP (Guanosine diphosphate) to GTP (Guanosine triphosphate).